oormicreations/VSEIndic/README.md

 * Alignment
 * Colors, soft shadows, fonts etc
 * Imports from a text file and sequences the text slides (e.g for slides or subtitles)
+* Create guides for good compositions
+* Create vignette
+* Create shapes like rounded rectangles, lines or circles.

 **Intro**